redox-os/website/content/news/this-month-260331.md

 ## Driver Improvements

+- (drivers) Jeremy Soller fixed a infinite mouse reset loop in the PS/2 driver when a mouse is not connected
 - (drivers) bjorn3 implemented GPU memory mapping support in the Intel graphics driver
 - (drivers) bjorn3 implemented page flipping in the Intel graphics driver
 - (drivers) bjorn3 implemented VirtIO-GPU display resize after boot